bitsofcotton/NAND/README.md

 For this, please refer randtools (with F_p integer, using (F_p)^k register on each).

 So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).

+# General Tips
+If we have described end of condition as condition itself, the algorithm is defined and it is usually be optimization problem.
+So we need the code set faster than them ideally described in above, s.t. for m constraint n variables, ideally memory is smaller than O(mn), arithmetic operation number is smaller than O(mn^2), for mn core CPUs, the time is faster than O(lg(m) + lg(n) + L) for L bit operation.